Cardiac imaging: Single photon emission computed tomography (SPECT)

 Single photon emission computed tomography (SPECT), a nuclear medicine imaging methodology using gamma rays emitted by a radioactive tracer injected into the blood stream, which ultimately distributes into the heart.
-SPECT is most commonly used for myocardial perfusion imaging to detect ischemic heart disease.
+SPECT provides information about blood flow to the heart and how well the heart is functioning.
+It is commonly used to evaluate patients who have, or are suspected to have, coronary artery disease and is additionally used for myocardial perfusion imaging.
+The accuracy of the test depends on the technical quality of the study, and interpreting the results requires knowledge of the physics and technical aspects of the procedure.

 Associated invasive cardiac imaging techniques

 Coronary catheterization

 Coronary catheterization uses pressure monitoring and blood sampling through a catheter inserted into the heart through blood vessels in the leg or wrist to determine the functioning of the heart, and, following injections of radiocontrast dye, uses X-ray fluoroscopy, typically at 30 frames per second, to visualize the position and volume of blood within the heart chambers and arteries.
-Coronary angiography is used to determine the patency and configuration of the coronary artery lumens.
+Coronary angiography is performed during a cardiac catheterization and used to determine the patency and configuration of the coronary artery lumens.

 Intravascular ultrasound

 Intravascular ultrasound, also known as a percutaneous echocardiogram is an imaging methodology using specially designed, long, thin, complex manufactured catheters attached to computerized ultrasound equipment to visualize the lumen and the interior wall of blood vessels.